Triage Owner Duties

 If there's an open, unreviewed, or unassigned pull request, consider reviewing it if you can.
 If a PR has been opened by a contributor, either review or request someone else to review it.
 If a PR has been hanging around for a while and it's not clear why, consider investigating in case there's a blocker you can help with, or a hold for a specific reason that could be noted in a comment in the PR.

-If you're the FxA triage owner, check for PRs in the ecosystem-docs repo.
+If you're the FxA triage owner, check for issues, security issues, and PRs in the following repositories:

 Dependency Management